 From 2007 to 2009, Attorney Erskine served as an appellate attorney who litigated appeals in child abuse and neglect proceedings for indigent clients by appointment from the Connecticut Commission on Child Protection.

 Attorney Erskine is a member of The Law Society of England & Wales.
-He is a lawyer who advises on legal matters concerning: business commercial transactions, commercial law, employment law, contract law, corporate & LLC legal formation, civil litigation, compliance, tort litigation, and international commercial & tort law.
-Attorney Erskine is an attorney licensed in New York and Connecticut as well as England and Wales with offices in Mount Vernon, New York, Westchester County & New Haven, Connecticut, New Haven County.
+He is a lawyer who advises on legal matters concerning: business/commercial transactions; commercial law; employment law; contract law; corporate & limited liability company (LLC) formation; civil litigation; regulatory compliance; tort litigation; software transactions; intellectual property licensing (copyright & trademark); and international commercial & tort law.
+Mr. Erskine is an attorney licensed in New York and Connecticut as well as a solicitor of the Senior Courts of England and Wales with offices in Mount Vernon, New York, Westchester County & New Haven, Connecticut, New Haven County.

-Daniel H. Erskine, a New York and Connecticut admitted attorney and solicitor of England and Wales, represents U.S. individuals, companies, joint ventures, foreign businesses, and foreign nationals on complex legal matters under U.S. and U.K. law concerning general corporate matters, sale of goods and services transactions, software licensing agreement, executive and general employment matters for public and private companies, general service contracts for highly skilled personnel and craft labor workers, contract bid processes, union labor activities, as well as subcontractor arrangements (including special employment and employee leasing arrangements).
+Daniel H. Erskine, a New York and Connecticut admitted attorney and solicitor of the Senior Courts of England and Wales, represents U.S. individuals, companies, joint ventures, foreign businesses, and foreign nationals on complex legal matters under U.S. and U.K. law concerning general corporate matters, sale of goods and services transactions, software licensing agreements, executive and general employment matters for public and private companies, general service contracts for highly skilled personnel and craft labor workers, contract bid processes, union labor activities, as well as subcontractor arrangements (including special employment and employee leasing arrangements).

 Generally, Attorney Erskine represents U.S. individuals, businesses, joint ventures, foreign businesses, SME (small and medium-sized enterprises), and foreign nationals.